mjziebarth/REHEATFUNQ/README.md

 - Change likelihood in `HeatFlowPredictive` and `HeatFlowAnomalyPosterior` classes to include the latent parameter $j$ that iterates the $d_\mathrm{min}$ permutations.
+- Internal numerics: rewrite `HeatFlowAnomalyPosterior` code with templated precision.
+Simplify parts of this code and fix a number of numeric bugs.
+- Internal numerics: series approximation of the difference of $\ln \Gamma$ functions appearing in various parts of the `HeatFlowAnomalyPosterior` code to eliminate cancellation errors and costly `lgamma` evaluations.
 - Documentation details and fixes
 - Github workflow fix
 - Minor updates to the notebooks requested in review